Image: Flickr / hey tiffany!

 It stands as a stark reminder of our responsibilities towards others, regardless of whether one feels intimidated by the arguable complexity of the political context

 “It’s instilled fear in me, it was really shocking” she recalls.
 “I did not expect a lot of people to come out and be clearly and blatantly against [those seeking asylum in the UK]”.
-As hotels were set alight, mosques attacked and libraries looted, Angel, like many people of colour last summer felt deeply fearful in even stepping outside: “I was afraid of what might happen.
+As hotels were set alight, mosques attacked and libraries looted, Angel, like many students of colour last summer felt deeply fearful in even stepping outside: “I was afraid of what might happen.
 I had to go to Manchester for my Visa appointment.”

 “It’s something I’ve never witnessed before.
 I was scared going out on buses, going out on the street,” she admits, describing a sense of unease that permeated her daily life in the weeks following.
 The illogic of the rioters’ claims seemed so clear to the student, so when such horrific violence broke out across England, it was difficult to comprehend the scale.
 “It was so hard to witness.
-I don’t understand the guy who committed the crimes, he was Christian – but it was hatred towards Muslims,” she reflected on the painful contradictions of the violence.
+I don’t understand the guy who committed the crimes, he was Christian – but it was hatred towards Muslims,” she reflected on the contradictions of the violence.

 Angel gives us a lesson in leading with empathy and thoughtfulness for all

-Even in discussing the children who did participate in the riots, she reflects on the deeper forces at play, wanting to spotlight the dangers of “what kids are exposed to on the internet, what makes them commit these hate crimes”.
-“Their anger is aimed at the wrong thing.
-The problem is with the government and the media that portray immigrants as the problem,” she asserts, adding “I’m also a person with dreams and hopes, I’m not here to steal anyone’s jobs, I’m here to give back to a country that made me feel at home”.
+Even in discussing the children who did participate in the riots, she seeks to reflect on the deeper forces at play, wanting to spotlight the dangers of “what kids are exposed to on the internet — what makes them commit these hate crimes”.
+Their anger, she suggests, is being misdirected.
+“The government and the media are to blame for portraying immigrants as the problem.”

-“It’s really important that people, especially students, to keep them in our mind.
+“It’s really important that people, especially students, keep them in our mind.
 It is a privilege that we are studying.
-I’m able to study at Warwick, to pursue my dreams, whereas a lot of Lebanese people right now are in camps, they’re displaced, it’s sad to see.”
+I’m able to study at Warwick, to pursue my dreams, whereas a lot of Lebanese people right now are in camps, they’re displaced — it’s sad to see.”
 And in the context of this conflict, Angel’s own Maronite community, unrepresented by Hezbollah, is often forgotten whilst the fragile ceasefire struggles to hold.
 So armed with respect but little envy for those who devote their time towards anti-war movements, she jokes, “I’m so glad I don’t do politics.”

 Comments